harryworld/cuhk-iot-workshop/computer_basics/typing.md

-# Typing (1 hour)
+# Typing

-Learn to type quickly.
-It will be a major hindrance in your productivity and ability to keep up during lectures, codealongs, labs, and group projects.
-Come back to this section to practice even as you move onto other sections.
+As a web developer, you will be spending a lot time on the keyboard.
+Getting comfortable typing quickly will improve your productivity.

-###Resources:
+### Resources:

 - [10 Fast Fingers](http://10fastfingers.com/typing-test/english) Regular touch-typing (not looking at your fingers)
 - [Typing.io](http://typing.io/lessons) These exercises are to help you get comfortable typing those awkward programming characters.
 Work through the following tracks: JavaScript jQuery, Ruby on Rails, Less Bootstrap, and Shell Git

-###Assess Yourself:
+### Targets:

 - **40+ wpm** - Make sure that you are touch-typing regular text at least 40 wpm and shoot for 50+.
 - **20 wpm in code** - You'll be coding along and pair programming quite a bit in class, so this is essential in not falling behind.